ncsu-geoforall-lab/open-science-course/topics/revision-control.rst

 Using Overleaf with Git
 -----------------------

+To get us started, we will use Git together with Overleaf.
+Although using Git with software source code is the most typical use case, we will see that using it with markup documents such as LaTeX works exactly in the same way.

 You will need some experimental document in Overleaf (i.e. some document which is yours only and you can break it).